Quantifying Age and Model Uncertainties in Paleoclimate Data and Dynamical Climate Models with a Joint Inferential Analysis: Methods

-where $p \left( \boldsymbol\theta \right)$ is the user defined prior distribution (provided in the supplementary information), and $p \left( Y_{1:M} \mid \boldsymbol\theta, T_{1:M}, \boldsymbol{X}_{1:M} \right)$, $p \left( \boldsymbol{X}_{1:M} \mid \boldsymbol\theta, T_{1:M} \right)$, and $p \left( T_{1:M} \mid \boldsymbol\theta \right)$ are densities induced by the forward models described in (a)--(d).
-The normalizing constant, $p(Y_{1:M})$, is termed the model evidence.
-The ratio of model evidence terms between two models, i.e. $\mbox{$p(Y_{1:M} \mid \mathcal{M}_1) / p(Y_{1:M} \mid \mathcal{M}_2)$}$ where $\mathcal{M}_1$ and $\mathcal{M}_2$ are model identifiers, is the Bayes factor of model $\mathcal{M}_1$ over $\mathcal{M}_2$, and indicates the relative explanatory power between the two models.
+and an estimate of the model evidence is then obtained by substituting $p(Y_m \mid Y_{1:m-1})$ with $\hat{p}(Y_m \mid Y_{1:m-1})$.
+The ratio of model evidence terms between two models, i.e. $\mbox{$p(Y_{1:M} \mid \mathcal{M}_1) / p(Y_{1:M} \mid \mathcal{M}_2)$}$ where $\mathcal{M}_1$ and $\mathcal{M}_2$ are model identifiers, is the Bayes factor of model $\mathcal{M}_1$ over $\mathcal{M}_2$, and indicates the relative explanatory power between the two models \cite{Jeffreys1939}.
 Bayes factors are a commonly used tool for performing model selection in a Bayesian framework.
 Standard interpretations of the Bayes factor are described in \cite{Kass1995}.
 The Bayes factors provide a principled way to undertake model selection, such as comparing two different phenomenological models, or different astronomical forcings.
-Since the posterior distribution has no analytical solution, we use a Monte Carlo approach which characterizes the posterior distribution with a large number of random samples, each one of which consists of a set of parameter values, climate reconstructions, and observation ages.
-Further details are given in the Methods section.